 But energy management systems can vary significantly by product, making it difficult to compare the various options available.
 In this article, we’ll explain some of the top companies in the energy management industry and explain the differences between their systems.

-- Some of the key companies in the energy management industry are Span, Schneider Electric, Lumin, Emporia, and (now) Generac
+- Some of the key companies in the energy management industry are Span, Schneider Electric, Lumin, Generac, and Emporia.

 What’s in this article?